MatayMayrany/InternetSecurity-VPNProject/README.md

 You should then be able to write text between the two netcats.

-Test the encryption is working by looking at the ForwardThread file and uncomment the block of code specified in the file.
+Test the encryption is working by commenting out the decryption portion of the code in the forwardThread class.